bigcommerce/dev-docs/docs/api-docs/orders/order-refunds.md

 * You must receive payment of the order before you can issue a refund.
 * If you use a payment gateway, it must support refunds.
 For a list of payment gateways that support refunds through BigCommerce, see the Supported Payment Gateways section in [Processing Refunds](https://support.bigcommerce.com/s/article/Processing-Refunds#payment-gateways).
 * If you use a payment gateway, you must settle payments.
-Some gateways require a certain amount of time to pass before refunds can be processed.
+Some gateways require a certain amount of time to pass before you can process refunds.

 ## Related resources